luanguimaraesla/pandocker/README.md

 #### src/bib.yaml

 YAML-CSL file where you should write your project's bibliography.
 This is not a BibTeX like tool, this is much easier.
-Following the YAML strcture, all you need to know is the [Citation Style Language (CSL) variables](http://docs.citationstyles.org/en/1.0.1/specification.html#appendix-iv-variables).
+Following the YAML structure, all you need to know is the [Citation Style Language (CSL) variables](http://docs.citationstyles.org/en/1.0.1/specification.html#appendix-iv-variables).
 Your bibliography file should be like this:

 ```yaml
 - type: book